 In addition, the equipment and installation fees are the same as its competitors.

-Like other providers, Cox offers TV, phone and home security plans which you can bundle with your current Cox Internet Plan to avail extra discounts.
+Like other providers, Cox offers TV, phone, and home security plans which you can bundle with your current Cox Internet Plan to avail of extra discounts.
 If you pair the internet with television, you can save $5 to $35 per month depending on the package you are signing up for.

 Plenty of WiFi hotspots

 Surprisingly, Cox has more than 500,000 WiFi hotspots nationwide.
 Instead of draining your mobile data or hunting for rogue networks, you can connect to any of these hotspots in no time!

 Cox Internet service offers you a wide variety of plans, generous data limits, and excellent customer service.
 You get blazing fast and reliable speeds for all your devices.
 Although the prices are higher for the premium packages, the hike is justified if you get quality and reliability in service.